19hours/sg-statutes/Acts/Finance Companies Act.md

 ### Appointment and duties of auditors

-41\.—(1) Notwithstanding the provisions of the Companies Act, every finance company shall appoint annually an auditor approved by the Authority.
+41\.—(1) Notwithstanding the provisions of the Companies Act (Cap.
+50), every finance company shall appoint annually an auditor approved by the Authority.

 [33/84]